 Halloween Festivities for Your Classes

-It is that time of year again.
-Time for county festivals and colder weather, hot chocolate and hayrides--October.
-And with October here, Halloween is upon us.
-Is there anything that kids love more than dressing up and candy?
-With October 31st nearing, here are some ways that you can incorporate the season’s festivities into your facility.
+Boy-o-boy do kids love October!
+From county fairs and colder weather to hot chocolate and hayrides-- what is not to love!
+And most of all, kids love Halloween!
+Although Halloween and trick-or-treating still look different from past years, that doesn't mean we can't have Halloween fun in our classes!
+Because is there anything that kids love more than dressing up and candy?
+With October 31 nearing, here are some ways that you can incorporate the season’s festivities into your facility.

-It is likely that your students are already dressing up for Halloween but are they dressing up for class?
-Encourage creativity by hosting a costume contest where students use creativity to come up with a costume that can be practiced in.
+It is likely that your students are already dressing up for Halloween but do they plan to do so for class?
+Encourage creativity by hosting a costume contest where students come up with a costume that can be worn during class.
 Halloween costumes don’t have to be restricted to something bought from the store.
-A black leotard, black tights, and face paint whiskers make an excellent black cat.
+A black leotard, black tights, and face paint whiskers make an excellent black cat!

 Halloween Music for Warm-Ups

 Incorporate some fun spooky tunes into your warm-up routines.
-Michael Jackson’s “Thriller” is guaranteed to bring a smile to your student’s faces and give them the energy to power through practice.
+Michael Jackson’s “Thriller” is guaranteed to bring a smile to your students' faces.
+There are a lot of Kids Halloween playlists on Spotify, Apple Music, and Pandora.
 Here are some of our favorite Halloween themed warm-up tunes:

 Thriller - Michael Jackson